Lithuania in the Eurovision Song Contest 2016: Elimination shows

+The eight elimination shows of the competition aired between 9 January and 27 February 2016 and featured the 28 competing entries.
+The first, second, fourth, and sixth show featured artists who already had a song when they applied to compete, while the third, fifth, and seventh show featured artists that did not have songs when they applied to compete.
+The eighth show featured all remaining entries in the competition.
 The bottom three entries of the first two shows were eliminated, while two were eliminated between the third to fifth shows, three were eliminated in the sixth and seventh shows and two were eliminated following the eighth show.
-2000 Latvian Eurovision entrant Brainstorm performed as the interval act during the seventh show.
+2000 Latvian entrant Brainstorm performed as the interval act during the seventh show.

 Semi-final

 The semi-final of the competition took place on 5 March 2016 and featured the remaining eight entries that qualified from the eighth show.
 The semi-final was the first show in the competition to be broadcast live; all other preceding shows were pre-recorded earlier in the week before their airdates.
-Jury voting in the semi-final was decided by a five-member Lithuanian panel only; no international jurors were included.
-The members of the jury consisted of Darius Užkuraitis (LRT Opus director), Dalia Ibelhauptaitė (director and playwright), Ramūnas Zilnys (music reviewer), Justė Arlauskaitė (singer) and Tomas Sinickis (musician, singer-songwriter).
 The top six entries advanced to the final, while the bottom two were eliminated.
 In addition to the performances of the competing entries, Vidas Bareikis performed as the interval act.